apollolo/Email-Spoofing/README.md

 ### DMARC (Domain-based Message Authentication, Reporting and Conformance)
 DMARC is the last step of the authentication process and depends on the results from the previous two which is explained in [RFC7489](https://tools.ietf.org/html/rfc7489).
 The receiver will conduct alignment test of the domain in "from header" with domains in DKIM and SPF.
 It will query the domain in "from header" in the data message for DMARC record published by the sender.
 The sender will specify what to do with emails that failed SPF and DKIM, which the receiver will follow.
 This ensures that no other brand can pretend to be the sender, and if the receiver got an email that pretends to the be a company, the receiver will notify the company with information in DMARC record.

+## Project Attempts
+- python script with smtplib
+- python script using socket and SMTP commands
+-
 ## Projct Progress
-- python script with automatic emailing functionality for testing purposes
 - SMTP server created with Digital Ocean with email funcitionality
 - APIs created to connect json test cases with portal email functionality
-- testing different spoofing headers
+- SPF/DMARC protocol established for SMTP server

+### Found Vulnerbiity
+- From header author name can be an specified with email
+- comma can be use as next line feed
+- SPF and DMARC checks attacker email address, author name is shown to user